Luke, Chapter 6

 On Christ, the solid rock, I stand; All other ground is sinking sand, All other ground is sinking sand.

-5) Prayer: Dear Jesus, thank you for being lord of the Sabbath, that no man-made regulations get in the way of your mercy.
-Thank you for healing the man's hand.
-His life must have significantly changed!
-We're glad that you carefully chose your apostles, and we thank you for your words of comfort and warning.
-Like the man with the withered hand, have mercy on our needs.
-Help us to know how to apply what you've said.
-In your name, Amen.
+5) Prayer: Dear Lord, thank you for being lord of the Sabbath.
+Thank you that no man-made regulations can get in the way of your mercy for us.
+We thank you for healing the man's hand that Luke records in Chapter Six.
+Surely, his life must have significantly changed!
+We're grateful that you carefully chose your apostles, and we thank you for your words of comfort and warning in this chapter.
+Like the man with the withered hand, have mercy on us and help us to know how to apply what you've said because we know that your word matters and you care about it and us.
+In Jesus' name, we pray, Amen.